 Despite being the remake of an apparently legendary classic (I confess, I am yet to watch it), 2016’s Ben-Hur does possess a reason to exist: to spread messages of love and forgiveness within our broken world.
 It may often feel like a B-movie, complete with a mediocre cast and occasionally weak dialogue, but the film’s chariot sequence is most certainly the reason to watch this, and on the silver screen too.

-Ben-Hur is out in cinemas now!
+Ben-Hur is out on DVD & Blu-Ray now!